averyreyna/averyreyna/README.md

-👋🏽 Hello!
-I'm Avery Reyna.
-To learn more about me, check out my [website](https://averyreyna.github.io).
+👋🏽 To learn more about me, check out my [website](https://averyreyna.github.io).